Why Earn a DrPH?

 health sciences, or environmental & occupational health.

-- Electives and a dissertation complete your studies.
+- Electives, a qualifying examination, and a dissertation complete your studies.